 Sherman’s Deli and Bakery

 Sherman’s Deli and Bakery is a famous restaurant in Palm Springs.
-They serve delicious food like hot pastrami on rye bread and matzo ball soup.
+They serve delicious food like a hot pastrami on rye bread and matzo ball soup.
 They have an extensive menu for breakfast, brunch, lunch and dinner.
 You can also get food to go.
 They have a patio where you can enjoy your meal.
-Sherman’s Deli and Bakery is a local favorite among residents and visitors alike.
+Sherman’s Deli and Bakery is a local favorite among residents and visitors.

 Hours: open from 8:00 am to 9:00 pm daily